codex-semantics-library/patricia-tree/README.md

 These are smaller and closer to OCaml's built-in Map and Set, however:
 - Our library allows using any type `key` that comes with an injective `to_int` function, instead of requiring `key = int`.
-- We support generic types for keys/elements.
+- We support generic (heterogeneous) types for keys/elements.
 - We support operation between sets and maps of different types.
 - We use a big-endian representation, allowing easy access to min/max elements of maps and trees.
 - Our interface and implementation tries to maximize the sharing between different versions of the tree, and to benefit from this memory sharing.
+Theirs do not.
+- These libraries work with older version of OCaml (`>= 4.05` I believe), whereas ours requires OCaml `>= 4.14` (for the new interface of `Ephemeron` used in `WeakNode`).
+- Our keys are limited to positive integers.

 ### dmap